Sreenandika/Attendance-Tracker/readme.md

 const database = '<db name>';
 const user = '<user_name>';
-const ssl = false; //usually set true for cloud based const emailKey = "<The email key from which the emails are sent>"; // this can be generated from the app-passwords section
+const ssl = false; //usually set true for cloud based const emailKey = "<The email key from which the emails are sent>";
 ```

-You must also excute the /database/ddl.sql file in your terminal/gui application.
+You must also excute the database/ddl.sql file onto your postgrese instance.

 1. Navigate to the backend directory:
     ```sh